ETIM-PAUL/SentryMark/README.md

 ---

-**Built with dedication to protecting intellectual property rights in the digital age.**
+**Built with dedication to protecting intellectual property rights in the digital age and to aid public track IP details and revenue generated.**